mingwen1989/java_replacevowels/README.md

   Clone the repo.
   Run a instance of the gradle web server with 'gradle run'.
   Navigate to localhost:4567 to view the puzzle in action.

+  Additionally, tests can be run with 'gradle test'.

 ### License